 Bad guy in the White House: Columnist and former ABC News correspondent Greg Dobbs commented on the concept of realpolitik and President Trump inviting Filipino strongman Rodrigo Duterte to the White House.

 Father and son represented one family, but the elder Assad was more attuned to the real world and realpolitik, according to U.S. envoys who knew him.

 That statecraft, however, was more than just a realpolitik power play.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'realpolitik.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of REALPOLITIK
+Origin and Etymology of realpolitik

-Seen & Heard
+Seen and Heard

 What made you want to look up realpolitik?
 Please tell us where you read or heard it (including the quote, if possible).